 Fruits and veggies in portion control

-Fruits and veggies are natural weight loss foods as fruits contain natural sugars known as fructose.
-Fruits are full of vitamins and antioxidants which clean up free radicals in body, while vegetables are packed with fiber, anti oxidants, vitamins and gives feeling of fullness.
+packed with fiber, anti oxidants, vitamins and gives feeling of fullness.
 The portion control chart below will be our guide.

 photo courtesy: google